laiduy98/efi-hackintosh-ivy-bridge-asus-h77/README.md

-# Hackintosh setup using opencore v6.8.0 for motherboard P8H77-M and Intel Core I5 3570k
+# Hackintosh setup using OpenCore v6.8.0 for motherboard ASUS P8H77-M and Intel Core I5 3570k

 ## CAUTION
 Change your own Serial number and board id before do anything.